 The UC Davis Department of Emergency Medicine offers a two-year Emergency Medicine Research Fellowship.
 The program combines training in clinical emergency medicine research with graduate level training at UC Davis leading to either a Masters of Science in Clinical Epidemiology or Masters in Public Health.

 The Department of Emergency Medicine can always use additional help with its research projects.
 If you are interested in learning more about emergency medicine research opportunities for undergraduate students, medical students, or residents, please contact the the research director Dr. James Holmes for more information.
 Undergraduates can learn more about our unique Emergency Medicine Research Assistant Program (EMRAP) here.

 - Computational modeling of emergency services

 - Video-assisted laryngoscopy in emergencies

-Development of a clinical decision instrument for abdominal evaluation in children with blunt torso trauma
+Utility of the FAST examination in children with blunt torso trauma

 Cerebral edema in pediatric diabetic ketoacidosis